RajuProbStat/myFunc/README.txt

 results, tables and figures presented in the manuscript as well as in the Supplementary Material of the manuscript.

+For reproducing the ".RData" files:
+Create a folder "intermediate_results" and set the working directory of the RStudio to this folder.
+Then run the code lines "962-1188" from the R script "master_script_results_analyses.R".
+The ".RData" files will be saved into the folder "intermediate_results".

 Since computation of the whole simulation can take several hours, intermediate results of the simulation are saved as ".RData" files into the folder "intermediate_results".
 For faster computation, reduce the number of replicates, say, rep=500 (from the R scripts